Citywide Council on Special Education (CCSE)

 - a parent (by birth or adoption, step parent or foster parent), legal guardian, or person in parental relation to a child.
 A person in parental relation to a child is a person who is directly responsible for the care and custody of a child on a regular basis in lieu of a parent or legal guardian.

-Of the 9 seats filled in the Selection Process, 2 are reserved for parents of students enrolled in a District 75 program.
+Of the 9 seats filled in the election, 2 are reserved for parents of students enrolled in a District 75 program.

 Can the parent of a District 75 student serve on the CCSE?